 Located on the 4th floor of the main campus building.
 Services offered include providing information to students.
 Information Commons is a place that provides over 100 free computers for students to utilize and printing is offered at 75 pages per week free of charge to current students.
-Looking for a loaner laptop to complete your classes information commons can assist you with a loaner to help make your time here at Essex County College a little easier.
+Are you looking for a loaner laptop to complete your classes?
+Information Commons can assist you with a loaner to help make your time here at Essex County College a little easier.